What Is the Best Cut of Steak? The Ultimate Top 10 List

 The filet mignon is a very tender part of a cow’s back.
 It comes from the tip of the tenderloin.
 Even though it doesn't come bone-in, it packs a flavorful punch.

-The most popular way to prepare filet mignon is to wrap bacon around the outside of the steak, both to add fat and flavor.
+The most popular way to prepare filet mignon is to wrap bacon around the steak's outside to add fat and flavor.
 From there, you can use your favorite seasonings and sear it on the grill, pan-sear it in a cast iron skillet, or broil it on high heat.

 Whatever method you choose, make sure your filet mignon is cooked as efficiently as possible.
 A quick cooking time will help lock in the flavors and prevent a rubbery, bland piece of meat from ending up on your plate.